bjack205/altro.org/README.md

 #### MathJax

-If you are including mathjax in the markdown file, you must place MathJax tags around it like so:
+If you are including mathjax in the markdown file, MathJax tags are required around content:

     <MathJax>